thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 <pre><code class="language-klipse">
 (def weird-fn
   (fn [x y z]
     (< (- y) y x (* z z)))

+(weird-fn 1 5 2)
 </code></pre>

 The ordering of names in the vector of inputs is the same ordering you use when calling the function.
-In the expression (weird-fn 1 5 2), 1 takes the place of x, 5 of y and 2 of z.
+In the previous example 1 takes the place of x, 5 of y and 2 of z.

 Now that we know how to define functions, let’s get back to sorting!